-9. When buying used carpet blowers buyer beware
+9. When buying used carpet blowers, buyer beware

 10. Hire out your air movers and earn extra money

 A busy carpet blower can make you a lot of money.
 Many contractors charge up to $50 a day to hire a single blower out to their clients.
-This depends on the quality of blower of course.
-The quality of your blower will also determine how long it lasts in heavy use applications.
+This depends on the quality of the blower of course.
+The quality of your blower will also determine how long it lasts in heavy-use applications.
 Most reasonable quality blowers will have an effective working life of about 1 year up to 5 years.
 Don’t push your luck too far with old air movers because when there’s a flood job on it’s usually an emergency and you can’t afford to have equipment problems during those times.

 A carpet blower or air mover is a brilliant addition to any carpet cleaning equipment kit.
-It will serve you well and pay you back more times than you can count over it’s lifetime.
+It will serve you well and pay you back more times than you can count over its lifetime.
 Use it properly and it will be your friend.
 Use it wrong and it can be a nightmare.